pavzari/newslaunch/docs/guardian_api.md

     print(f"An error occurred while fetching Guardian articles: {e}")
 ```

-## Response Model

 ### GuardianArticlePreview

-A Pydantic model representing a subset of fields retrieved from the Guardian API response.
-This is the default return when `filter_response` is set to True.
+The `GuardianArticlePreview` is a Pydantic model that parses the full response from the Guardian API.
+It represents a subset of fields retrieved by default (when `filter_response` is set to True).

 #### Fields:

 - `web_publication_date` (str): The publication date of the article.
 - `web_title` (str): The title of the article.
 - `web_url` (str): The URL of the article.
-- `content_preview` (str): A truncated preview of the article content (up to 1000
+- `content_preview` (str): A truncated preview of the article content (up to 1000 characters).
-  characters.)